Bonne of Luxembourg: Biography

-In June or July 1315, Jutta was betrothed to the future King Casimir the Great of Poland, son of Władysław Łokietek., but he married Aldona of Lithuania in 1325 instead.
+In June or July 1315, Jutta was betrothed to the future King Casimir the Great of Poland but he married Aldona of Lithuania in 1325 instead.

 In 1326, Jutta was next betrothed to Henry of Bar.
 This arrangement was broken, however, and she stayed at the abbey of Saint-Esprit until her marriage to John, Duke of Normandy and future King John II of France.

 Jutta was married to John, Duke of Normandy, on 28 July 1332 at the Collegiate Church of Notre-Dame, Melun.
 She was 17 years old, and the future king was 13.
 Her name Jutta (or Guta), translatable into English as Good (in the feminine case), was changed by the time of her marriage to Bonne (French) or Bona (Latin).
 Upon marriage, Bonne was the wife of the heir to the French throne, becoming Duchess of Normandy and Countess of Anjou and Maine.
 The wedding was celebrated in the presence of six thousand guests.
 The festivities were prolonged by a further two months when the young groom was finally knighted at the cathedral of Notre-Dame in Paris.
 John was solemnly granted the arms of a knight in front of a prestigious audience bringing together the kings of Bohemia and Navarre, and the dukes of Burgundy, Lorraine and the Brabant.

 Bonne was a patron of the arts, the composer Guillaume de Machaut being one of her favorites.

 She died on 11 September 1349 of the bubonic plague in Maubuisson, France at the age of thirty-four.
 She was buried in the Abbey of Maubuisson.

 Less than six months after Bonne's death, John married Joan I, Countess of Auvergne.